Arthritis and lupus data a shot in arm for AstraZeneca

-LONDON May 12 AstraZeneca, fighting a $106 billion bid approach from Pfizer, received a fillip on Monday as two experimental drugs for rheumatoid arthritis and lupus met their goals in mid-stage clinical trials.
+LONDON AstraZeneca, fighting a $106 billion (62.8 billion pounds) bid approach from Pfizer, received a fillip on Monday as two experimental drugs for rheumatoid arthritis and lupus met their goals in mid-stage clinical trials.

 Mavrilimumab produced a rapid improvement in signs and symptoms of rheumatoid arthritis, while sifalimumab reduced disease activity in patients with lupus in Phase IIb tests, the drugmaker said.